Kmagameguy/portfolio/assets/documents/KevinAktugResume.md

   - Advise on development efforts in coordination with product management and software engineering.
   - Supervisor to the Customer Care Technology Analyst.
   - Support MacOS in an Enterprise environment, working with IT Security to ensure latest security updates and OS standards are maintained on JAMF Pro-managed endpoint devices.
-  - Maintained all responsibilities from Customer Care Technology Specialist role.
+  - Maintained all responsibilities from Technology Specialist role.

 #### 2015-2020 &bullet; Technology Specialist
   - Prototyped and led initiatives that drove 20-60% automation rates within team workflows.